 GKI raises inflation forecast for 2012

-Economic research company GKI raised its projection for average annual inflation in 2012 from 5.0% to 5.3%.
+Hungarian economic research company GKI raised its projection for average annual inflation in 2012 from 5.3% forecast in March to 5.7%

-GKI chairman András Vértes said GKI was standing by its projection for a 1.5% economic contraction in Hungary this year, the same as it forecast last December.
+Hungarian economic research company GKI raised its projection for average annual inflation in 2012 from 5.3% forecast in March to 5.7%.
+GKI chairman András Vértes said GKI was standing by its earlier projection for a 1.5% economic contraction this year.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL